addania/coding/src/pages/TypeScript.md

 >But it is redundant and not encouraged (not best practice), as Typescript can infer the data type itself from how I initialize the constant or variable.

-> Best practice would be to define a type if you do not assign value but only initialize a variable:
+> Best practice would be to define a type `if you do not assign value but only initialize a variable`:
 ```
-let number3;
+let x;
 ```

->Then it would be encouraged to define type:
+>Then it is actually encouraged to define type:
 ```
-let number3: number;
+let x: number;
 ```
 ## Object types
 ![](https://i.imgur.com/dGwZPCQ.jpg "Photo from mocah.org")<p style="font-size: 12px; text-align: right">_Photo from mocah.org_</p>